Who Is Amaranthus in Outlander Season 8 — and Why Is William Drawn to Her?

 The mirror shot matters because it frames William and Amaranthus together before either one of them fully speaks the truth of the scene.

 The mirror does the work of implication.
-It says what the dialogue is carefully avoiding.
+It says what the dialogue carefully avoids.
 It lets the audience see the possibility before the characters are ready to name it.

 So when Amaranthus lands on “just right,” the line works because the waistcoat is only the disguise.
 The real subject is the fit between people.